blackcoffeexbt/hardware-nostr-connect-device/README.md

 1. Clone the repo
 1. Copy src/config.h.example to src/config.h and update the relevant vars
 1. Flash
 1. Test with a client that supports NIP46. nostrudel.ninja is a great client for testing this.
+Press and hold button 1 to get a pairing QR code.